 Pfizer’s CTI for NIH has two calls for proposals each year.
-The fall cycle opened on Aug.
-28, 2017, and will close in October 2017.
-Learn more about the therapeutic areas of interest for the current call.
+Learn more about the therapeutic areas of interest for this proposal cycle.

 Advantages to Collaborating with CTI

 A cooperative research and development agreement (CRADA) collaboration with CTI includes, among other things, access to Pfizer’s drug development expertise and publishing rights.
 CTI’s foundation partners include:

 - Lupus Research Alliance

 - As a general rule, CTI does not accept therapeutics of the following kinds: small molecule, radiotherapy, nanoparticle delivery systems and vaccines.

 - Pre-proposals for collaboration will be evaluated initially on the basis of fit with Pfizer internal program portfolios, other CTI collaborations, and business and technical feasibility specific to each project.

 - RNAi, CRISPR technologies and nanoparticles are not in the scope for the current CTI call for proposals.

 - Strong project rationale